 Benjamin Barber, an eminent sociologist, once quipped, “I don’t divide the world into the weak and the strong, or the successes and failures … I divide the world into the learners and nonlearners".

-People with the fixed mindset agree with the statement: ‘You have a certain amount of intelligence, and you can’t really do much to change it.’
+People with a fixed mindset agree with the statement: ‘You have a certain amount of intelligence, and you can’t really do much to change it.’
 These are the nonlearners.
 Those who have a growth mindset agree that: “You can always substantially change how intelligent you are.”
 These are the learners.

 Scripture says in 2 Corinthians 5:17 that, “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (NKJV).
 Part of being a new creation is realised in the way we confront challenges: “I can do all things through Christ who strengthens me” (Philippians 4:13, NKJV).